TharawitJ/Fraud-Detection/README.md

 ### CRISP-DM processes for data mining.
 1. Business Understanding
     * Credit fraud happened by information or credit card stolen and cause problems to bank's reputation, cost to investigate and financial Losses.
-    * This project credit fraud aim to classify fraud and can improve to fraud detection in the future.
+    * Both fraud and non fraud need to be predicted correctly and fast for the most satisfying customers.

 2. Data Understanding
     * 1081 duplicate rows and 19 of them are fraud.